OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 ================================================================================
 .. warning:: The hypervisor node operating system must meet the minimum version required according to the :ref:`KVM <platform_notes_kvm>` or :ref:`LXC <platform_notes_lxc>` platform notes.
 Running a frontend node with a newer OpenNebula version controlling hypervisor nodes running in old unsupported platforms, like CentOS 7, can result in a myriad of dependency problems.
 A very common issue is the old ruby version shipped in CentOS 7 not being able to run the newer driver code.

-.. warning:: If you're using vCenter please skip to the next step.

 Update the virtualization, storage and networking drivers.
 As the ``oneadmin`` user, execute:

 .. prompt:: bash $ auto